pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 Before you start the migration, make sure you have read the following:

 - If the source database is Amazon RDS or Amazon Aurora, you need to set the `binlog_format` parameter to `ROW`.
 If the database uses the default parameter group, the `binlog_format` parameter is `MIXED` by default and cannot be modified.
 In this case, you need to [create a new parameter group](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.Prerequisites.html#CHAP_GettingStarted.Prerequisites.params), for example `newset`, and set `binlog_format` to `ROW`.
 Then, modify the default parameter group to `newset`.
 Note that modifying the parameter group will restart the database.
 - The default collation for the utf8mb4 character set in TiDB is `utf8mb4_bin`.
 But in MySQL 8.0, the default collation is `utf8mb4_0900_ai_ci`.
 If the upstream MySQL uses the default collation, because TiDB is not compatible with `utf8mb4_0900_ai_ci`, AWS DMS cannot create the target table in TiDB and cannot migrate the data.
-To resolve this problem, you can modify the collation of the source database to `utf8mb4_bin`.
+To resolve this problem, you need to modify the collation of the source database to `utf8mb4_bin` before the migration.
 - TiDB contains the following system databases by default: `INFORMATION_SCHEMA`, `PERFORMANCE_SCHEMA`, `mysql`, `sys`, and `test`.
-When you create an AWS DMS migration task, you need to filter out these system databases.
-That is, do not use the default `%` when selecting the migration object.
+When you create an AWS DMS migration task, you need to filter out these system databases instead of using the default `%` when selecting the migration object.
 It is recommended to fill in the specific database and table names.
 Otherwise, AWS DMS will try to migrate these system databases from the source database to the target TiDB, which will cause the task to fail.
-- You need to add the public and private network IP whitelist of AWS DMS to the source and target databases, so that AWS DMS can access the source and target databases.
-It is recommended to add both.
-Otherwise network connection might fail in some scenarios.
+- Add the public and private network IP addresses of AWS DMS to the IP access lists of both source and target databases.
+Otherwise, the network connection might fail in some scenarios.
 - Use [VPC Peerings](/tidb-cloud/set-up-vpc-peering-connections.md#set-up-vpc-peering-connections) or [Private Endpoint connections](/tidb-cloud/set-up-private-endpoint-connections.md) to connect AWS DMS and the TiDB Cloud cluster.
-- It is recommended to use the same region for AWS DMS and TiDB Cluster to get better data writing performance.
+- It is recommended to use the same region for AWS DMS and the TiDB cluster to get better data writing performance.
-- It is recommended to use AWS DMS t3.large (2c8g) or a higher instance class.
+- It is recommended to use AWS DMS t3.large (2 vCPUs and 8 GiB memory) or a higher instance class.
 Small instance classes will possibly cause out of memory (OOM) errors.
 - AWS will automatically create the `awsdms_control` database in the target database.

 ## Limitation

 AWS DMS does not support replicating `DROP TABLE`.

-## Step 1: Create an AWS DMS replication instance
+## Step 1.
+Create an AWS DMS replication instance

 1. Go to the [Replication instances](https://us-west-2.console.aws.amazon.com/dms/v2/home?region=us-west-2#replicationInstances) page in the AWS DMS console, and switch to the corresponding region.
-It is recommended to use the same region for AWS DMS and TiDB cloud.
-In this document, the upstream and downstream databases and DMS instance are all in the **us-west-2** region.
+It is recommended to use the same region for AWS DMS as TiDB Cloud.
+In this document, the upstream and downstream databases and the DMS instance are all in the **us-west-2** region.

 2. Click **Create replication instance**.

     ![Create replication instance](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-create-instance.png)

-3. Fill in the instance name, and select an appropriate instance class.
-It is recommended to use dms.t3.large or a higher instance class to get better performance.
+3. Fill in an instance name, and select an appropriate instance class.
+It is recommended to use `dms.t3.large` or a higher instance class to get better performance.

     ![Fill name and choose class](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-choose-class.PNG)